MISSISSIPPI CODE TITLE 45.

 listed in this tier;

-(ii) Notwithstanding another provision
+(ii) Notwithstanding any other

-(d) Tier Three requires lifetime registration, the
+(d) Tier Three.
+Tier Three requires lifetime

-sex offenses:
+following listed registrable sex offenses:

 (i) Section